anoopkunchukuttan/geomm/README.md

 ## Environment Setup
 Do the following steps in order:
 1. Clone the repository
-2. Create a python virtual environment without Tensorflow (if TF is present PyManopt gives out of memory errors).
+2. Create a python virtual environment without Tensorflow (if TF is present Pymanopt gives out of memory errors).
 3. pip install numpy scipy ipdb
 4. pip install git+https://github.com/pymanopt/pymanopt.git --upgrade
 5. In Pymanopt code(located at C:\Anaconda\envs\ENVRNMT_NAME\Lib\site-packages\pymanopt\tools\autodiff for Windows or the Linux equivalent), at line 46,49,101,104 add a parameter to the call of theano.function, allow_input_downcast=True